prev-js/prev.js/packages/prev-site/readme.md

 ### _A client only React framework, SPAs never die, long live SPAs!_

-Previous.js is a lightweight and flexible React framework for minimalists that simplifies the process of building modern web applications with client-side rendering (CSR).It provides Next.js-like routing support and uses Vite as the build tool for a great development experience.
+[Previous.js](https://github.com/prev-js/prev.js) is a lightweight and flexible React framework for minimalist that simplifies the process of building modern web applications with client-side rendering (CSR).It provides Next.js-like routing support and uses Vite as the build tool for better development experience.

-With Previous.js, you can easily create a good old single page application without worrying about the complexity of SSR/SSG/RSC.
-It's a great choice for developers who doesn't need server-rendered html like when building prototypes, or web apps for internal usage, or in electron/tauri.
+With Previous.js, you can easily create a good old single page application without worrying about the complexity of SSR/SSG/RSC/`use client`/`use server`.
+It's a great choice for developers who doesn't need server-rendered html like when building quick prototypes, web apps for internal usage or running in Electron/Tauri or any other webviews.

 ## Getting Started

 ### Installation

-You can use previous.js by using our template when starting a new project or manually install it from npm as a dev dependency in an existing one.
+You can use previous.js by using our templates when starting a new project or manually install it from npm as a dev dependency in an existing one.

 #### Scaffolding a new project